| |

 Eagle, Elbert, El Paso, Fremont, Garfield, Gilpin,

-Lake, La Plata, Lincoln, Logan, Mesa, Mineral, Moffat,
+Kit Carson, Lake, La Plata, Lincoln, Logan, Mesa,

 ....
 In addition, express